 Snowpeople, we called ourselves.
-Unshaven, unshowered, we’ll stop at a gas station on the way.
+Unshaven, unshowered, unfed.
+We’ll stop at a gas station on the way.
 He was transitioning back from dry, fluffy champagne powder and I was transitioning out of a one-mountain season pass.
-So broke and still blowing money, I skied around the mid-atlantic, visiting every mountain I could get to by morning.
+So broke and still blowing money, I skied around the mid-Atlantic, visiting every mountain I could get to by first chair.
 The epitome of not a care in the world… Other than where the next snow storm was going to hit, of course.

 Sure, there’s new friends to be had on the mountain, but this season, I think I am just surfacing the the light in the dark ages of skiing alone.
 I’ve been fighting my own demons as I’ve grown.
 As more responsibilities pile on, anxiety rears it’s ugly head and ebbs and flows with the seasons.
 But I’ve had some almost religious experiences riding by myself.
 A good playlist in my ear, no thoughts in my head and that feeling when you get it all right.

-It lasts only for a fleeting second, just a moment when your weight shifts from one edge to another, throwing pressure into your carve and then rolling over for the turn before the shock absorbers in your legs throw you into the next?
-I don’t even know if I’m explaining this right, I may have just described three turns, but you might know where I’m getting at.
+It lasts only for a fleeting second.
+Just a moment when your weight shifts from one edge to the other, throwing pressure into your carve and before the shock absorbers in your legs throw you into the next turn.
+I don’t even know if I’m explaining this right, but you might know where I’m getting at.
 If you don’t, please take a lesson and work on getting there.
 When you connect these moments all together, it feels like you are floating down the hill.
 It’s unearthly, heavenly, and combined with some of the most beautiful scenes you can get, you know that there’s a higher power in it all, however you believe that to be.